 Regulators will have a range of other powers and sanctions at their disposal.
 This includes investigative powers, such as the ability to demand information from controllers and processors, and to carry out audits.
 They will also have corrective powers enabling them to issue warnings or reprimands, to enforce an individual’s rights and to issue a temporary or permanent ban on processing.

 With respect to any information about investigations and prosecutions in Germany, two things should be noted: (i) reliable information is very hard to obtain.
-This is due to the fact that in Germany there are several responsible authorities acting independently (please see the section entitled “Details of the competent national regulatory authority” above).
+This is because in Germany there are several supervisory authorities acting independently (please see the section entitled “Details of the competent national supervisory authority” above).
 In addition, the reports published by the various data protection authorities do not contain details of penalties imposed or the facts of the relevant cases; (ii) in Germany there is a distinction between criminal sanctions (Straftaten) and administrative fines (Ordnungswidrigkeiten) both of which are applicable in relation to data protection infringements.

 ePrivacy | Marketing and cookies